raeeceip/raeeceip/README.md

 - 👋 Hi, I’m **Chiso**
 - 👀 I’m a Psychology major interested in neuropsychology, Frontend design  and machine learning
-- 🌱 I’m currently learning  React, Bootstrap and Django frameworks
+- 🌱 I’m currently learning  React, Tailwind  and Django frameworks
 - 💞️ I’m looking to collaborate on Frontend projects
 - 📫 How to reach me: Email @chiboguchisomu@gmail.com
 ---